-For more information, please consult your department administrator or refer to the Central Human Resources website.
+For more information, please consult your department administrator or refer to the Central Human Resources website for Postdoctoral Fellow Employees and Postdoctoral Fellow Award Recipients.

 Benefits & Leaves

 Benefits and Leaves for PDFs are summarized in the below flowchart.
 Further details can be found later in this section.